-The analogy of mall traffic to online metrics is Cold Traffic.
+In Mall Analytics, the analogy of foot traffic to online metrics is Cold Traffic.
 Having 100,000 visitors in the mall is akin to cold traffic to your website

 The bulk of Retail Traffic Indexes comes from mall foot traffic.

 2. Mall Door Foot Traffic

 While mall traffic quantified the number of visitors, the nearest mall entrance traffic reflects the quality of the traffic.
 We are looking for a correlation between traffic flows to the mall and the proximity to the store.

 # Mall Door Traffic = Sum of People Counts

 The question here is doing it matter where, and when, people enter the mall.
 The data provide insights into traffic flows and store locations.

 In Anchor Stores, we see a direct link between a specific door and store.
 In retail stores located next to the Anchor Store, we can identify an indirect link to the customer’s flow.

 Some shopping centers are huge.
 Sawgrass Mall in South Florida, for example, is one of the largest malls in the United States.
 It takes an hour to walk from one side to another.
 If a visitor entered the Target store, they are unlikely to get to Marshall’s on the other end.

 Mall Door Traffic, therefore, should be a factor in lease agreements.